Lebo-Madikane/system-engineering-devops/shell-permissions/README.md

 5 - A bash script that updates reading permissions for groups and other-users of a file.

 6 - A bash script that updates writting permissions.

+7 - A bash script that updates executing permissions to a file.